 SEO stands for Search Engine Optimisation.
 It’s the art of optimising your website / pages so that they rank high (or as high as possible) on search result pages from search engines like Google, Bing, DuckDuckGo, etc.

 Higher ranking generally means more hits or traffic (i.e. people clicking on results and visiting your site) to read your content, find out information about you, buy your products or purchase your services.

 This isn’t a coincidence.
 In fact, there is a direct correlation between search ranking and internet traffic.
 Still unsure?
 Consider this.
 The top five search results, get 70% of the clicks.
 That’s not the first five pages, it’s the first five results!

 Most people, when they think of internet search think of Google, and whilst they are the biggest player in the market, they’re not the only ones.
 When we talk about search engines or mention Google here, we’re not necessarily talking about Google specifically.
-Most of this will also apply to other engines too, buy you can’t talk about internet search without using Google as a verb and a noun!
+Most of this will also apply to other engines too, but you can’t talk about internet searches without using Google as a verb and a noun!